Everything has been done before, and that’s okay.

 This is an okay question to ask sometimes.

 More than once when I’ve listened to the seanwes podcast, Sean McCabe quotes someone as saying “there’s someone born every minute who doesn’t know about the Flintstones”, or something to that effect.
+“How to be original” is not always a problem for good creative work.

 What this means is that you as an artist aren’t under an obligation to come up with something people have never seen before.
 You don’t have to be afraid of not being completely original.